Growth milk, what are its benefits?

 • A zinc level twice that of cow's milk.

-What are the regulations for growth milk?
+What are the regulations for growing-up milk?

 *In accordance with current regulations